bmarcote/gmrt_pipeline/README.md

 The user can specify all steps that wish to perform via the input file.
 Here we specify the standard ones that are typically conducted in a GMRT data reduction and thus are performed by default.

-### Import data

-[IF NEEDED]
+- Import data [IF NEEDED]
     - From lta files.
     - From FITS files.

-### Inspecting the data
+- Inspecting the data
     - Create a listobs.txt file with the output of `listobs()` from CASA.
     - Produce the plot of the array configuration.
     - Produce plots of the raw data from the amplitude calibrators.
+- Plotting the raw data (jplotter)